 A-There are no refreshment stations, not even for water.
-However the roadmap indicates the location of shops on or near the route.
+However the roadmap indicates the shops on or near the route.
 The route passes through places with shops.
-The roadmap also indicates the public water sources available such as at public toilets, cemeteries, stadiums etc… It is possible (but not certain) that the roadmap will also indicate some shelters to sleep, fields, sheds, etc… These would not require you to ask for permission from the owner.
+The roadmap also indicates the public water sources available, such as public toilets, cemeteries, stadiums etc…

 A-Correction.
-It is not a self-sufficiency walk but a walk without assistance.
+Our walk is not a self-sufficiency walk but a walk without assistance.
 The difference?
-It is possible to buy food in the shops that are on the route or, why not accept an invitation to eat in a local residents house.
-However it is forbidden to receive supplies by a partner, relative or a friend.
+It is possible to buy food in the shops that are on the route or why not accept an invitation to eat in a local residents home.
+However, it is forbidden to receive supplies from a partner, relative or a friend.

 Q-Is it ok to run?

--to sleep at a hotel, in a shelter, a mobil-home etc…
+-To sleep at a hotel, in a shelter, a mobile-home etc…

--or carry a tent and sleep at a campsite in the open air (but please ask for permission fromthe owner).
+-To be invited to a residents house or to carry a tent and sleep at a campsite in the open air (but please ask for permission from the owner)

--it is also possible to sleep in a bus shelter, a shed (again ask for permission from the owner).
+-To sleep in a bus shelter, barn or shed (again please ask for permission from the owner),

-What is forbidden: Sleeping in a camper van driven by your partner, relative or friend.
+What is forbidden: sleeping in a camper driven by your partner, relative or friend.